BlankOn/irgsh-go/README.md

 /etc/init.d/irgsh-builder start
 /etc/init.d/irgsh-repo start
 ```
 Their logs are available at `/var/log/irgsh/`.

-After these three instances are up and running, you may continue to work with `irgsh-cli`
+After these three services are up and running, you may continue to work with `irgsh-cli`

-#### Using irgsh-cli
+#### CLI

 Submit a package,